sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: saudi aramco (2010-2012)

-Using Oblong's g-speak software platform, we created a geology visualization application which could be controlled by glove interactions in free space, by touchscreen, by mobile phone, and by web interface.
+Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application which could be controlled by glove interactions in free space, by touchscreen, by mobile phone, and by web interface.
 This video shows me doing some prototyping work, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.

 {{< vimeo 280249075 >}}